gain2233/g49f/README.md

 **⚠️ DISCLAIMER ⚠️**

 *This tool is provided for educational and authorized security testing purposes only.
-Users are responsible for complying with applicable laws and regulations.
 The author assumes no liability for misuse or damage caused by this software.*

-**🔒 Use Responsibly | 🎓 Learn Continuously | 🛡️ Defend Effectively**
+** Learn Continuously **

 </div>